UltraEngine/Documentation/CPP/Steamworks_UnlockAchievement.md

 ## Returns

 Returns true if the achievement was successfully added.
-If the achievement does not exist then false is returned.
+If the achievement does not exist or could not be set then false is returned.

 ## Remarks